-- Compost Scraps – Start a compost pile for your kitchen scraps, plate waste and spoiled leftovers.
-When you can avoid putting this type of waste in the garbage, you prevent methane from being produced in the decomposition process, which is a highly potent greenhouse gas.
+- Compost Scraps – Start a compost pile for your kitchen scraps and spoiled leftovers.
+When you avoid the garbage, you prevent methane from being produced in the decomposition process, which is a highly potent greenhouse gas.
 Check out this handy guide from the City of Sioux Falls on how to start your own backyard compost.

-- Love your Leftovers – Leftovers can get boring… so think ahead and plan some exciting meals for the unused food.
-Check out this list of creative dishes including spicy cranberry salsa and turkey fiesta soup!
-You can also freeze leftovers if you can’t use them in time, check out this handy guide on how to store and freeze food to prevent waste.
+- Love your Leftovers – Think ahead and plan meals for any unused food.
+Check out this list of creative dishes!
+You can also freeze leftovers, check out this guide on how to store and freeze food to prevent waste.

 - Use Your Nose – The sell by, use by, and best before dates often refer to when food is freshest, not when it is safe to eat.
 These dates are actually used for stock-control at the grocery store, not so much for our health.
-Use your own judgement to determine if food items have passed their consumption point, noses are a handy tool!
+Use your own judgement to determine if food items have passed their consumption point.

 - Donate Food – Organizations like Feeding South Dakota are happy to accept your unspoiled perishable food or nonperishable food for their guests.
-Check out their website to find locations you can drop food at.
+Check out their website to find donation locations.

 - Plan your Meal Carefully – Do a headcount and plan your menu before your meals.
 This will prevent over-purchasing which will save your wallet and prevent over-cooking to reduce your food waste.

 - Practice Portion Control – We are all guilty of over-eating at the holidays, and usually our eyes are bigger than our stomachs.
-Using smaller plates for your guests will encourage people to take less on their first round which will prevent wasted food, and they can always come back for seconds for the good stuff.
+Using smaller plates for guests will encourage people to take less on their first round which will prevent wasted food, they can always go back for seconds!